rayme3000/azure-vm-demo/README.md

 <h2>Demonstration Summary</h2>
-<p> In this demo, we will be executing the following with AWS S3:</p>
+<p> In this demo, we will be executing the following with Azure:</p>

-- Creating buckets
+- Creating a new resourse group (RG)
-- Uploading and grouping files
+- Building a Virtual Machine
+- Remoting into VMs
-- Deleting files and buckets
+- Deleting RG and VMs (Clean up)

+<h2>Environments and Technologies Used</h2>

+- Microsoft Azure VMs (Virtual Machines/Computer)
+- Remote Desktop
+- Resource Groups
+- Virtual Networks (V-nets)

 <h2>Operating Systems Used </h2>

+- Windows 11
-- Windows 11</b> (21H2)
+- Windows 10 (21H2)

 <h2>Video Demonstration</h2>